 Mark Danner is a writer, journalist and professor who has written for three decades on foreign affairs and international conflict.
 He has covered Central America, Haiti, Balkans, Iraq and the greater Middle East, among many other stories, and has written extensively about the development of American foreign policy during the late Cold War and afterward, with a focus on human rights violations during that time.
 His books include Spiral: Trapped in the Forever War (2016), Torture and the Forever War (2014), Stripping Bare the Body: Politics Violence War (2009), The Secret Way to War: The Downing Street Memo and the Iraq War's Buried History (2006), Torture and Truth: America, Abu Ghraib and the War on Terror (2004), The Road to Illegitimacy: One Reporter's Travel's Through the 2000 Florida Vote Recount (2004) and The Massacre at El Mozote: A Parable of the Cold War (1994).
 Danner was a longtime staff writer for The New Yorker and is a regular contributor to The New York Review of Books.
-Danner holds the Class of 1961 Endowed Chair in Journalism and English at the University of California at Berkeley, and the James Clarke Chace Professor of Foreign Affairs and Humanities at Bard College.
+Danner holds the Class of 1961 Distinguished Chair in Journalism and English at the University of California at Berkeley, and the James Clarke Chace Professor of Foreign Affairs and Humanities at Bard College.

 Mark David Danner was born at Utica, a small city in northern New York